If you’ve been toying with the idea of going alcohol free for a while, then you’ve probably already thought about the benefits this might bring.

 5. You can figure out what really makes you happy

-6. You’ll get clearer about who you want in your life
+6. You’ll get clearer about what you do (and don’t) want in your life

-Sobriety is a great filter.
 When you remove this distracting, mind-altering substance from your life, it becomes a lot easier to see what is and isn’t working.
-Without alcohol papering over the cracks, some relationships won’t seem quite so solid, whilst others will feel much stronger than you anticipated.
-Either way, the blinkers are off and that is a good thing.
+Without alcohol papering over the cracks, the blinkers are off and that is a good thing.

-7. You find out who you really are
+7. You get to find out who you really are

 9. You’re fully present

-10. You’re free to live your best life
+10. You’re free to live your right life

 Many women who drink simply aren’t living the lives they want.
 They can’t focus on their goals, hopes or dreams because booze keeps holding them back.
 Cutting out alcohol removes this roadblock, giving you the time, energy and opportunity to live life fully.